EPiC-Inc/vaporous/README.md

 # vaporous

 This is a file server written in Python, created since Google Drive does not provide the necessary space for videos for my friends.
+(Also, I wanted to challenge myself and not use an off-the-shelf file server)

 [Check out their channel on YouTube](https://www.youtube.com/@ricebomb) (profanity abound)